Call +1.800.397.3348 or contact your travel advisor

 What type of plane is used?

-For our Antarctic flights, we partner with DAP Antarctica Airways, a highly experienced Antarctic airline that has more than 30 years of aviation expertise, with planes piloted by some of the world’s most qualified polar captains.
-Each of their 4-engine jets (BAE 146 / 200) accommodates 76 passengers and is specially adapted to land on King George Island.
-The flight takes approximately 2 hours each way, and guests will have assigned seats.
+We partner with DAP Antarctica Airways, a highly experienced Antarctic logistics company that has more than 30 years of aviation expertise in Antarctica, with planes piloted by some of the world’s most qualified polar captains.
+Each of their four-engine jets (BAE 146 / 200) accommodates 74 passengers and is specially adapted to land on gravel runways.
+The flight takes approximately two hours each way, and guests will have assigned seats between two aircraft, all in the same class of service.
+For this reason, we need to know when any guests are traveling together.

 What should I wear on the flight to Antarctica?